Memorable Manitobans: Melvin Justus Given McMullen “Len Vintus” (1903-1999)

 Source: Transcona Historical Museum, © J. Carey Lauder 1998

-McMullen ended up managing that lumber yard and in 1939 he married Helen Cargill of Transcona.
-He continued to perform through the years, authored several books, and served as a Transcona councillor, a Transcona school trustee, provincial manager of the Manitoba Chamber of Commerce, and deputy minister of Manitoba’s Department of Industry and Commerce.
+McMullen ended up managing that lumber yard and, on 5 August 1939, he married Helen Betty Cargill (1914-2007) of Transcona.
+They had no children.
+He continued to perform through the years, authored several books, and served as a Transcona councillor, a Transcona school trustee, provincial manager of the Manitoba Chamber of Commerce, and Deputy Minister of Manitoba’s Department of Industry and Commerce.
 He was a candidate for Kildonan-Transcona in the 1949 provincial general election.
 As busy as he was, his “associate” Jerry was never far away, nor was his sense of humour.
 In 1980, he received an honour from The Academy of Magical Arts in Hollywood:

 McMullen with magician Doug Henning, at a ceremony unveiling a plaque on the Union Bank Building, first site of the offices of the International Brotherhood of Magicians